-Acoustic guitars, especially if you live in a fluctuating environment like the south-west of the United States, where the humidity can fluctuate as much as 60% between Summer and Winter, often need the humidity controlled either in the room itself, or the case the guitar is kept in.
+Acoustic guitars, especially if you live in a fluctuating environment like the southwest of the United States, where the humidity can fluctuate as much as 60% between Summer and Winter, often need the humidity-controlled, either in the room itself or in the case the guitar is kept in.

 Wood absorbs moisture and expands, affecting tone, or alternatively loses moisture and contracts which increases the risk of damage in the form of cracking or joints separating as the glue used to hold joints in places comes under more strain as the characteristics of the timber, due to moisture content change.